-5.3.1.1.
+5.3.2.2.
 Angular rotation

-Limit posterior angular rotation between the head and torso of the 50th percentile male Hybrid III test dummy to [12] [20] degrees for the dummy in all outboard designated seating positions;
+Limit the maximum rearward angular rotation between the head and torso of the 50th percentile male Hybrid III test dummy to 12 degrees for the dummy in all outboard designated seating positions;

-5.3.1.2.
+5.3.2.3.
 Head injury criteria